jgarcia2411/jgarcia2411.github.io/pages/about.md

 ---
 layout: page
 title: About
-description: Kamran Arshad is...
+description: Jose Garcia is...
 ---

 #### <a name="currentposition"></a>current position
-- I am currently working as a Security Engineer at CoStar Group.
-I am responsible for monitoring end points and Incedent Response.
+- I am currently a graduate student in Master of Science in Data Analytics at The George Wasington University.

 #### <a name="previousposition"></a>previous positions
-- My previous experiences include working as a Engineering Support Specialist at Progeny Systems COrporation where I was part of the development team and we worked on developing applications to be used in the tactical environment for the U.S Navy
+- My previous experiences include working as a Reserovir Engineer in an state oil and gas company in Ecuador where I was part of the Reservoir Management Team.
+I worked analyzing production forecasts, production reports, and reservoir production optimization.

 #### <a name="researchbackground"></a>research background